-Before installing VMware Cloud Director Availability, verify that your environment satisfies the following requirements.
+Before installing VMware Cloud Director Availability, verify that the disaster recovery environment in the cloud site backed by VMware Cloud Director™ satisfies the following requirements for the cloud appliances.

 Deployment Types and Hardware Requirements

-|Appliance Type||Description and Services||Hardware Requirements|
+|Cloud Appliance Type||Description and Services||Hardware Requirements|

-|Cloud Replicator Appliance||A dedicated appliance for the Replicator Service that handles the replication traffic for a site.
+|Cloud Replicator Appliance||A dedicated cloud appliance for the Replicator Service that handles the replication traffic for a site.
 For large-scale environments, you can deploy more than one Cloud Replicator Appliance per cloud site.||

-|Cloud Tunnel Appliance||A dedicated appliance for the Tunnel Service.||
+|Cloud Tunnel Appliance||A dedicated cloud appliance for the Tunnel Service.||

-|Combined Appliance||An all-in-one appliance deployment type, only suitable for testing and evaluation environments.
+|Combined Appliance||An all-in-one cloud appliance deployment type, only suitable for testing and evaluation environments.
 The Combined Appliance includes all VMware Cloud Director Availability services:

 vCenter Server Lookup service instance, when in a single site several

 - vCenter Server instances dedicated for management operations.